-Jordan Davis is anchoring one of the best defenses college football has ever seen.
+Jordan Davis anchored one of the best defenses college football has ever seen last season

-The Georgia defensive tackle has registered 30 total tackles which include two sacks and four tackles for loss.
-While those stats may not jump off the page, Davis’ impact is immeasurable.
+The Georgia defensive tackle has registered 32 total tackles which included two sacks and five tackles for loss.
+While those stats may not jump off the page, Davis' impact is immeasurable.
 He forces offensive coordinators to plan around him and creates havoc for the offensive line.
-The 6-foot-6, 340-pound senior has some ball skills, too.
+The 6-foot-6, 340-pound football player has some ball skills, too.

-Davis won the Outland Trophy, given to the nation’s best interior lineman, and the Bendarik Award, given to the best defensive player in college football.
-Accolades are great and all, but his spectacular season has a chance to be properly capped with a national championship win over Alabama.
+Davis won the Outland Trophy, given to the nation's best interior lineman, and the Bendarik Award, given to the best defensive player in college football.
+Individual accolades are great and all, but his spectacular season was properly capped with a national championship win over Alabama.

 Davis' goal on the field may be to terrorize quarterbacks, but off it, his number one priority is his mom and younger brothers.